WasmEdge/WasmEdge/docs/c_api.md

     */
     /* Create the statistics context.
 This step is not necessary. */ WasmEdge_StatisticsContext *StatCxt = WasmEdge_StatisticsCreate();
-    /* Create the interpreter context.
-The configure and the statistics contexts can be NULL. */ WasmEdge_InterpreterContext *InterpCxt = WasmEdge_InterpreterCreate(ConfCxt, StatCxt);
+    /* Create the executor context.
+The configure and the statistics contexts can be NULL. */ WasmEdge_ExecutorContext *ExecCxt = WasmEdge_ExecutorCreate(ConfCxt, StatCxt);
     /* Create the store context.
 The store context is the WASM runtime structure core. */ WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
     /* Result. */